RocketChat/docs-old/resources/frequently-asked-questions/support-faqs.md

 ( 'x' means the last patched version e.g. 1.3.2 Check [tags](https://github.com/RocketChat/Rocket.Chat/tags) or [releases](https://github.com/RocketChat/Rocket.Chat/releases) )

 We have seen people make some big jumps.
 And some disasters too.
-If in doubt, take your time and a backup!😃
+If in doubt, take your time and a backup!ÃÂ°ÃÂÃÂÃÂ